coinpal-io/plug_wix/README.md

     Go to the Wix Admin, click Developer Tools -> Secrets Manager -> Add Secret.

-    Copy and Paste all of the Settings you generated in your Coinpal Dashboard on Step #1.
+    Copy and Paste all of the Settings you generated in your CoinPal Dashboard on Step #1.

     Click "Add Secret" button.